Skip to main content

 World Class athletics is coming back to the stadium that bought you Super Saturday, gold medals galore and glorious track and field moments.

-Stars of the Commonwealth Games, European and World Championships will be headed for the London Stadium this summer for the biggest one-day athletics spectacular of the year.
+Stars of the Olympic Games, Commonwealth Games, European and World Championships will be heading to the London Stadium this summer for the biggest one-day athletics spectacular of the year.

 The first ePrix held in London was in 2015 at the Battersea Park Street Circuit.
 Since 2022, the race has moved to the Excel Exhibition Centre and Royal Victoria Dock on the first ever indoor/outdoor track.

 The NFL have committed to host two regular season games at Tottenham Hotspur Stadium until 2029.
-In 2024, the Minnesota Vikings and Chicago Bears will be the designated home teams for these matches.
+In 2025, the New York Jets and Cleveland Browns will be the designated home teams for these matches.

 The dates and away teams are yet to be announced.